What to do if you believe a child has been or is likely to be abused or neglected.

 - Do not brush or floss the child’s teeth or brush their hair

-It’s ok if the child has done any or all of the above.
+It’s okay if the child has done any or all of the above.
 The most important thing is to bring the child in.

 Getting to the hospital

-When the child arrives at the Surrey Memorial Hospital Emergency Department, tell the triage nurse what has (or may have) happened to the child.
+When the child arrives at the Emergency Department, tell the triage nurse what has (or may have) happened to the child.
 The child will be assessed to be sure they are okay.

-After we know the child is okay, a Paediatric Forensic Nurse Examiner may be consulted.
+After we know the child is okay, a pediatric forensic nurse examiner may be consulted.
 A team of professionals that range from child life specialists to social workers may also be contacted.

 For all cases of child abuse, assault or neglect, the Ministry of Children and Family Development will be contacted.
 The police may also be contacted.